A shepherd in Arhangay, Mongolia chats on a cell phone while tending to his herd. (Evgeni Zotov/Flickr)

-Asia Society Executive Vice President Tom Nagorski offers his predictions on Asia for the year to come — but he'd "be surprised if any of them came true."
+A year ago, Asia Society Executive Vice President Tom Nagorski offered his predictions on Asia for the year ahead.
+How many of them came true?

 Asia Society takes no institutional position on policy issues and has no affiliation with any government.
 All views expressed in its publications and on its website are the sole responsibility of the author or authors.